valhalla/valhalla-docs/add-routing-to-a-map.md

 ## Add waypoints for routing

-So far, you have referenced the necessary files, initialized Leaflet with a map container on the  page, and added Tangram to the map.
-Now, you are ready to add the routing code to your page using the Leaflet Routing Machine plug-in.
+So far, you have referenced the necessary files and initialized a map on the page.
+Now, you are ready to add the routing code to your page.

 In the simplest implementation, your map will not provide the ability to search for places through geocoding or inputting coordinates otherwise.
 Therefore, you need to set the waypoints in your code.
 As you add functionality to your web page, you can set the initial coordinates through user interaction.